Reforms of French orthography

 César-Pierre Richelet chose the latter (reformed) option when he published the first monolingual French dictionary in 1680, but the Académie chose to adhere firmly to tradition in the first edition of its dictionary (1694).

-Some proposals exist to simplify the existing writing system, but they still fail to gather interest.
+Various other attempts at simplification followed, culminating in the "rectifications" of 6 December 1990.
+Further, more radical proposals also exist to simplify the existing writing system, but these have failed to gather much interest to date.

 16th century

 Spelling and punctuation before the 16th century was highly erratic, but the introduction of printing in 1470 provoked the need for uniformity.

 Several Renaissance humanists (working with publishers) proposed reforms in French orthography, the most famous being Jacques Peletier du Mans who developed a phonemic-based spelling system and introduced new typographic signs (1550).
 Peletier continued to use his system in all his published works, but his reform was not followed.